tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 These questions, and many more, fall to the IT professional who is either moderating the platform, or working for a company whose policies make that direction.
 While Australia does not have a Consitutionally endorsed right to freedom of speech (1) it does have some laws that give guidance to whether certain speech is legally appropriate or not.

 For instance, Section 18C of the Racial Discrimination Act applies to speech on ethnic origin, race and skin colour, where it is unlawful to "offend, insult, humiliate or intimidate" a person on the basis of their race (5).
 This was brought under the spotlight in 2011 when articles written by Andrew Bolt were published and found to contravene Section 18C in the Eatock v.
-Bolt (2011) (6) which demonstrated that even seasoned writers could be held accountable.
+Bolt (2011) case (6) which demonstrated that even seasoned writers could be held accountable.
 While the notions of "offend" and "insult" may vary widely in the nature of subjective interpretation, courts have found that conduct must cause "profound and serious" consequences, and not "mere slights" (7), which, while still subjective, give some balance back to the freedom of speech.
-Section 18D provides an exemption to Section 18C where it is an "expression of genuine belief held by the person making the comment" or "done reasonably and in good faith" (6).
+Section 18D further provides an exemption to Section 18C where it is an "expression of genuine belief held by the person making the comment" or "done reasonably and in good faith" (6).

 On this basis, it would be ethically acceptable to allow comments on race that are done in good faith, held by genuine belief, even if they could cause insult.
 If the exemptions do not apply, and it is extremely difficult to know in many cases if they would, then speech falling under Section 18C is not only unethical, but also unlawful.

 Another principle of law relates to defamatory speech, where such publications are made on Social Media, and are legally liable for civil defamation claims.
 For instance, in 2013 the payment of over $100,000 was ordered for damages against a music teacher, by another party who posted defamatory tweets and Facebook posts (8).
 Australian Law allows for claims of defamation without first establishing any minimum level of harm, and a default presumption of reputation damage is supported (8).

 As such, the IT Professional can understand that certain defamatory posts made on their platform, are not only unethical, but may be the catalyst to a civil suit.

-So, ethically it must be considered whether the IT professional is responsible for the comments made by someone else, even if commented on the platform under the purview of the IT professional.
+So, ethically it now must be considered whether the IT professional is responsible for the comments made by someone else, particularly when commented on the platform under the purview of the IT professional.
 A recent decision by the High Court in Australia would suggest so (9) where it ruled that comments or posts from the general public are the legal liability of media companies if those comments are made on the company's Facebook page (9).
 It is thus considered the ethical responsibility of these companies, or the IT Professionals that work for them, to remove comments that could be liable for defamation.

 This may have broader implications for other companies, not just media organisations.
 Brett Walker, an expert in communications law, described how businesses, sporting clubs and community groups could fall under the same liability (9), giving strong indications on the ethical responsibility of IT Professionals to remove such liable comments.

-It even suggests that IT Professionals should consider advising companies of this potential liability before establishing comment pages that are linked to the company.
-That way, the company only gives informed consent to the IT Professional, being fully aware of the risks that this High Court decision reveals.
+It is even suggestive that IT Professionals should be ethically compelled to advise companies of this potential liability before establishing comment pages that are linked to that company.
+That way, the company only gives informed consent to the IT Professional, now being fully aware of the risks that this High Court decision reveals.

 In March 2021, Facebook made an announcement that comments could now be controlled by the user for their page, and Twitter enabled greater control over who could reply to tweets on a user's account (10) perhaps in relation to the original decisions of the NSW Supreme Court in 2019 (10).
-Indeed, some companies, such as the independent SE Voice newspaper, will err on the side of heavy moderating, limiting the scope of freedom of speech, but protecting their potential liability more cautiously (9)
+Indeed, some companies, such as the independent SE Voice newspaper, will choose to err on the side of heavy moderating, limiting the scope of freedom of speech, but protecting their potential liability more cautiously (9).

 This Australian case draws some parallels to an argument in the United States, where social media companies are protected under Section 230 of the Communications Decency Act (11).
 This is because they are considered as platforms that are largely considered not responsible for the content that the general public post (11) similar to the way that a Telecommunications company is not held liable for the content of a phone conversation that their users have.
-In contrast, editorial publishers exhibit active moderating, and decide on the content being published, and so can be held responsible for slanderous or defamatory articles (11).
+In contrast, editorial publishers exhibit active moderating, and thus decide on the content being published, and so can be held responsible for slanderous or defamatory articles (11).

-The conflict in this definition arises when it is noted that social media sites such as Facebook and Twitter do censor content, and remove user access, they are exhibiting editorial power (12), and not merely acting as an open platform.
-For instance, in the lead up to the United States presidential elections, Twitter and Facebook both took steps to limit access to a New York Post story that was disparaging towards the son of a presidential candidate (13), which exhibited a tilt towards the domain of a publisher.
+The conflict in this definition arises when it is noted that when social media sites such as Facebook and Twitter do censor content, and remove user access, they are exhibiting editorial power (12), and not merely acting as an open platform.
+For instance, in the lead up to the United States presidential elections, Twitter and Facebook both took steps to limit access to a New York Post story that was disparaging towards the son of a presidential candidate (13).
+Rightly or wrongly, this exhibited a tilt towards the domain of a publisher.

-So the ethics do change, as do the ethical responsibilites of the IT Professional.
+So the ethics do change, as do the ethical responsibilites of the IT Professional, in relationship to the role they hold.

 If the social media company is a publisher, then the IT Professional remains ethically responsible to protect against litigation by not publishing liable content.
 They also remain ethically responsible to ensure that content aligns with their company ethos, unless within a capacity reserved for open discussion.
 If they are a platform, then the ethical responsibility lies in promoting open discussion at all times, even if comments are oppositional to their own viewpoint, or the viewpoint of their company.
 Just like the telephone company should keep the lines open, even if they theoretically might disagree with the content of the conversations.
-In this latter case, the IT Professional is only ethically motivated to censor on the basis of speech that falls outside of the first ammendment.
+In this latter case, the IT Professional is only ethically motivated to censor on the basis of speech that falls outside of the First Ammendment, or outside of Australian laws, such as Section 18C/18D of the Racial Discrimination Act or falls into the parameters of defamation.

 As Australia's technology sector grows, it will important to understand that the guidance given to IT professionals to act ethically will need to be weighed up against a range of other measures, including potentially contradictory ethical alignments, such as freedoms to privacy and speech.
-The ethical responsibilites will also be better clarified if the structures of the companies the IT Professionals are working in are more clearly defined, so that the roles are equally well understood, and their associated ethical bearings.
+The ethical responsibilites will also be better clarified if the structures of the companies the IT Professionals are working in are more clearly defined, so that the roles are equally well understood, and their associated ethical bearings revealed.

 1. Australian Human Rights Commission, _Freedom of expression and the Internet_, viewed 18/09/2021, <https://humanrights.gov.au/our-work/3-freedom-expression-and-internet#fn19>
 2. Corenell Law School, _First Amendment_, viewed 18/09/2021, <https://www.law.cornell.edu/constitution/first_amendment#:~:text=The%20First%20Amendment%20guarantees%20freedoms,and%20the%20right%20to%20petition.&text=It%20guarantees%20freedom%20of%20expression,of%20individuals%20to%20speak%20freely.>